Services and Fees

-***Please note that due to public health guidelines regarding COVID-19, I'm not currently holding office hours in person but will be providing therapy sessions via Telepsychology (for current clients only).
-Please contact me via email at to schedule.
-There is also a pause on psychoeducational assessments until further notice.
+*Please note that due to public health guidelines regarding COVID-19, I'm not currently holding office hours in person but will be providing therapy sessions via Telepsychology (for current clients only).
+All psychoeducational assessments are also paused until further notice.
 Unfortunately, I'm not able to accept new clients at the moment.*

 Psychological assessment and treatment (individual and family therapy) for children, adolescents and families for a variety of conditions including: